electron/electron/docs/api/app.md

 ### `app.getSystemLocale()`

-Returns `string` - The current system locale, fetched using Chromium's `l10n_util` library.
+Returns `string` - The current system locale.
+On Windows and Linux, it is fetched using Chromium's `i18n` library.
+On macOS, the `NSLocale` object is used instead.
-Possible return values are documented [here](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/l10n/l10n_util.cc).

 **Note:** This API must be called after the `ready` event is emitted.